-When you join a trip like this, things that are out of your control can cause unique experiences.
-Things like the National Park entrances having issues and moving slow can be slow and cause problems, vehicles can break down, road works can cause delays, and sometimes other people in your group may come with out enough training and preparation.
+The National Park entrances can have issues, vehicles can break down, road works can cause delays, and sometimes other people in your group may come with out enough training and preparation.
 All of these things can happen that can effect a group.
 Coming on a trip like Kilimanjaro requires a relaxed and positive attitude.
 Remember… this is all part of the adventure!

 Kilimanjaro’s Number 1 Guide